deco3500/eventus/README.md

 Team member | Role | Member description
 ------------|------|-------------------
-Joseph Teo | Front end, content, design and presentation | Team Leader William Henry | Back end and front end | In charge of logistics Muhammad Fauzan Aidi | Front end and content | Team member Henry Zhou | Design and content | Team member
+Joseph Teo | Front end, content, design and presentation | Team Leader William Henry | Back end and front end | In charge of logistics* Muhammad Fauzan Aidi | Front end and content | Team member Henry Zhou | Design and content | Team member

+***) logistics in this case is managing a place for a meeting outside workshop hours**

 ####**Decision Making**